MahalavanyaSriram/COVID-19_Prediction/README.md

 ### Evaluation

 For K means clustering, we used Elbow method for evaluation.
 This method of evaluation gives us the best value of k without having to assign it randomly.
-Also, using a 70-30 split, we were able to get 88% accuracy on predicting which cluster a country belongs to based on food and health factors of the country.¶
+Also, using a 70-30 split, we were able to get 88% accuracy on predicting which cluster a country belongs to based on food and health factors of the country.

 ## Technologies/Libraries
 - Python